dockur/macos/readme.md

   - When prompted where to install the OS, select the disk you just created.

-  - Once you see the desktop, your OSX installation is ready for use.
+  - Once you see the desktop, your macOS installation is ready for use.

   Enjoy your brand new machine, and don't forget to star this repo!

-* ### How do I select the OSX version?
+* ### How do I select the macOS version?

   By default, Ventura will be installed.
-But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative OSX version to be downloaded:
+But you can add the `VERSION` environment variable to your compose file, in order to specify an alternative macOS version to be downloaded:

   ```yaml
   environment: